FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 {% endrenderFlow %}

 1. To Deploy the flow, click on the top-right Deploy button
-2. To visit the dashboard, Go to Dashboard 2.0 sidebar and click on the top-right "Open dashboard" button.
+2. To visit the dashboard, Go to the Dashboard 2.0 sidebar and click on the top-right "Open dashboard" button.

 !["Screenshot of dashboard visualizing process customer data based on job profile"](./images/etl-with-node-red-chart-based-on-job-profile.png "Screenshot of dashboard visualizing process customer data based on job profile"){data-zoomable}